-H. Service Exclusions and Restrictions.
-Participants receiving individual supported employment services may also receive prevocational or day habilitation services.
 However, these services cannot be provided during the same service hours.
 Participants receiving group supported employment services may also receive prevocational or day habilitation services; however, these services cannot be provided in the same service day.

-2. Supportive employment cannot be billed for the same time as any of the following services:

-b. professional services (except those direct contacts needed to develop a behavioral management plan);

-c. respite services-out of home;

-d. adult day health care; or

-e. monitored in-home care giving (MIHC).

-3. Any time less than the minimum 15 minute unit of service is provided for any model is not billable or payable.

-a. - e.
-Repealed.

-4. Time spent in transportation to and from the program shall not be included in the total number of services hours provided per day.

-a.
-Travel training for the purpose of teaching the participant how to use transportation services may be included in determining the total service numbers hours provided per day, but only for the period of time specified in the POC.

-b.
-Transportation is payable only when a supported employment service is provided on the same day.

-5. FFP will not be claimed for incentive payments, subsidies, or unrelated vocational training expenses, such as the following:

-a. incentive payments made to an employer to encourage or subsidize the employer's participation in a supported employment program;

-b. payments that are passed through to users of supported employment programs; or c. payments for vocational training that is not directly related to an individual's supported employment program.

-6. Supported employment services are not available to individuals who are otherwise eligible to participate in special education or related services programs, as defined under Sections 602(16) and (17) of the Education of the Handicapped Act, through a local educational agency or in vocational rehabilitation services through a program funded under Section 110 of the Rehabilitation Act of 1973.

-a. - c.
-Repealed.

-7. No rounding up of service units is allowed.

-8. Billing for multiple vocational or habilitative services at the same time is prohibited.
+- 1. Payment will only be made for the adaptations, supervision and training required by individuals receiving waiver services, and will not include payment for the supervisory activities rendered as a normal part of the business setting. - 2.
+Supportive employment cannot be billed for the same time as any of the following services: - a. community living supports; - b. professional services (except those direct contacts needed to develop a behavioral management plan); - c. respite services-out of home; - d. adult day health care; or - e. monitored in-home care giving (MIHC). - 3.
+Any time less than the minimum 15 minute unit of service is provided for any model is not billable or payable. - 4.
+Time spent in transportation to and from the program shall not be included in the total number of services hours provided per day. - a.
+Travel training for the purpose of teaching the participant how to use transportation services may be included in determining the total service numbers hours provided per day, but only for the period of time specified in the POC. - b.
+Transportation is payable only when a supported employment service is provided on the same day. - 5.
+FFP will not be claimed for incentive payments, subsidies, or unrelated vocational training expenses, such as the following: - a. incentive payments made to an employer to encourage or subsidize the employer's participation in a supported employment program; - b. payments that are passed through to users of supported employment programs; or - c. payments for vocational training that is not directly related to an individual's supported employment program. - 6.
+Supported employment services are not available to individuals who are otherwise eligible to participate in special education or related services programs, as defined under Sections 602(16) and (17) of the Education of the Handicapped Act, through a local educational agency or in vocational rehabilitation services through a program funded under Section 110 of the Rehabilitation Act of 1973. - 7.
+No rounding up of service units is allowed. - 8.
+Billing for multiple vocational or habilitative services at the same time is prohibited.

-I. Provider Qualifications.
-Supported employment services may be delivered either by an adult day care center provider or a community rehabilitation program provider.

-1. Adult day care center provider agencies must be licensed by the Department of Health as home and community-based services providers and meet the module requirements for adult day care in LAC 48:I.Chapter 50.

-2. Community Rehabilitation Program provider agencies must possess a Louisiana rehabilitation services compliance certificate from Louisiana Rehabilitation Services.
+- I. Provider Qualifications.
+Supported employment services may be delivered either by an adult day care center provider or a community rehabilitation program provider. - 1.
+Adult day care center provider agencies must be licensed by the Department of Health as home and community-based services providers and meet the module requirements for adult day care in LAC 48:I.Chapter 50. - 2.
+Community Rehabilitation Program provider agencies must possess a Louisiana rehabilitation services compliance certificate from Louisiana Rehabilitation Services.